Helen Zaltzman: Other audio

-Zaltzman is a regular on The Bugle podcast, and has appeared on podcasts including The Bugle Presents...
+Zaltzman is a regular on The Bugle podcast, hosted by her brother Andy, and has appeared on podcasts including The Bugle Presents...
 The Last Post, Jordan, Jesse, Go!, The Chuck Tingle Podcast, Hello from the Magic Tavern, Ologies, 99% Invisible, Potterless and ZigZag.

-Mann and Zaltzman were the internet correspondents on BBC 5 Live's Saturday Edition and on Steve Wright in the Afternoon.
+Mann and Zaltzman were internet correspondents on BBC Radio 5 Live's Saturday Edition and on Steve Wright in the Afternoon.
 She was a panellist on the third series of Charlie Brooker's So Wrong It's Right and won.
 She hosted the Radio 4 show Four Thought during 2016–2017.
-She has appeared on Woman's Hour, The News Quiz, The Richard Bacon Show, Transatlantic with Rory Bremner and Ian Collins's radio show, and was a correspondent on the 2012 Olympics for BBC Radio Scotland.
-She has been a guest on numerous podcasts, including The Guardian's Media Talk and Maximum Fun's International Waters, Potterless, Judge John Hodgman and guest-presented a special edition of the Radio Academy's Radio Talk.
+She has appeared on Woman's Hour, The News Quiz, The Richard Bacon Show, Transatlantic with Rory Bremner and Ian Collins's radio show, and was one of the contributors to discussions about the 2012 Olympics on BBC Radio Scotland.
+She has guested on podcasts, including The Guardian's Media Talk and Maximum Fun's International Waters, Potterless, Judge John Hodgman and guest-presented a special edition of the Radio Academy's Radio Talk.

 Zaltzman was a judge in 2012 on the Sony Awards.
-In May 2013, Zaltzman began hosting a monthly podcast for Sound Women, an organisation which campaigns against gender discrimination in the radio industry.
+In May 2013, Zaltzman began hosting a monthly podcast for Sound Women, an organisation which campaigns against sex discrimination in the radio industry.
 In September 2020, Zaltzman hosted the Duocon 2020 Livestream, a world-wide live conference for the language learning platform Duolingo.